 As we have heard, so have we seen in the city of the Lord of Hosts, in the city of our God; God will establish it forever.
 Selah

-In beginning the song, there is no hint as to its prophetic nature.
+At the beginning of the song, there is no hint of its prophetic nature.
 The nations are gathered to Jerusalem.
 What did they see that caused sudden alarm?

 Jerusalem will be rescued by the One the world considers space invaders.
 It will be led by Jesus and His army of saints.
 They will come down with the host of heaven.
 He will come and vanquish His enemies.

 The entire portion of the Psalm is really a prophetic song to be sung in yet future.
 The refrain ends with the admission that God told them the things that would happen before they did and they did happen.